 The Company is largely dependent on obtaining financing to generate sufficient cash to cover operating costs.
 Through 2011, EyeGate Pharma, periodically issued preferred shares in exchange for U.S. dollar proceeds.
-At December 31, 2014, these shares represent a 49.99% non-controlling interest in the subsidiary, which reduced the Company's ownership interest in the subsidiary to 50.01%.
-The Company accounts for sale of stock by the subsidiary (of which there were no such sales in 2014 and 2013) as an equity transaction by recording the carrying value of the percentage of the equity sold as an increase in the non-controlling interest, with any excess proceeds representing a gain to the Company recorded to additional paid-in capital.
+At December 31, 2014, these shares represented a 49.99% non-controlling interest in the subsidiary, which reduced the Company's ownership interest in the subsidiary to 50.01%.
+The Company accounts for sale of stock by the subsidiary (of which there were no such sales in 2015 and 2014) as an equity transaction by recording the carrying value of the percentage of the equity sold as an increase in the non-controlling interest, with any excess proceeds representing a gain to the Company recorded to additional paid-in capital.
+On February 13, 2015, the Company exchanged shares of its common stock for the 49.99% non-controlling interest upon the consummation of the IPO.